 There are prestigious country house hotels within easy reach of Uckfield, at Buxted Park, Horsted Place, Newick Park and Ashdown Park.

 Uckfield has many open space and nature reserve areas within an easy walk of the town centre.
 These include Lake Wood and West Park local nature reserves, as well as Views Wood and Buxted Park.

-The town has its own cinema, one of the longest-established in the country and boasting state of the art facilities, called the Picture House.
+The town has its own award-winning cinema, The Picture House, one of the longest-established in the country, boasting state of the art facilities.

 Uckfield and neighbouring villages have a wide range of restaurants and catering outlets, including many specialist restaurants serving food from different areas of the world.